Hariss Harun: Johor Darul Ta'zim

 Hariss playing for the LionsXII against Kelantan FA in a 2012 Malaysia Super League match at the Jalan Besar Stadium.

 Following Hariss' decision not to join Rio Ave, Malaysia Super League side Johor Darul Ta'zim moved quickly to confirm his signing in a two-year deal worth over US$20,000 (S$25,000) per month in November 2013.
 On 11 February, Hariss scored his first goal for the club against Kedah in a Malaysia FA Cup match.
 4 days later, Hariss scored his first league goal for the club in a Super League match against Selangor.
 In his first season, Hariss helped Johor win their first Malaysian Super League title.
 On 31 October 2015, he helped Johor Darul Ta'zim win the 2015 Malaysia Super League and their first 2015 AFC Cup Final against Istiklol in Tajikistan making him the first Singaporean to win the trophy.
 On 9 November 2015, Hariss signed a new 2-year contract with the club, with a monthly salary of US$30,000 (S$42,700) a month, making him the highest paid Singaporean footballer in history.
 He scored a header from a corner on the opening match day of the 2016 Malaysia Super League against Selangor FA which ended 1–1 with Johor Darul Ta'zim winning the 2016 Sultan Haji Ahmad Shah Cup on penalties (7–6).

+On 14 December, Johor Darul Ta'zim announced that Hariss would be loaned to a Portuguese or Japanese club for a year.

 Loan to Hospitalet

-On 2 February 2017, Hariss is about to join Spanish third-tier side, Hospitalet on a one-year loan deal, becoming the first-ever Singaporean to play in the Spanish leagues.
-He had been training with CE L'Hospitalet, but the move was cancelled 2 weeks after Hariss arrived in Spain due to a taxation problem for the Spanish side, resulting in them being unable to register new players.
+On 2 February 2017, Hariss was about to join Spanish third-tier side, Hospitalet on a one-year loan deal, becoming the first-ever Singaporean to play in the Spanish leagues.
+Hariss reached Spain on 23 February and began training with CE L'Hospitalet.
+The loan was cancelled two weeks after Hariss arrived in Spain due to a taxation problem for the Spanish side, resulting in them being unable to register new players.
 Hariss was left in the limbo as his parent club, JDT, had all their foreign players slots filled.
 Hariss returned to the S.League with JDT adamant that the move to Hospitalet will still go through in June.